bshirani/gocryptotrader/backtester/eventhandlers/exchange/README.md

 # GoCryptoTrader Backtester: Exchange package

-This exchange package is part of the GoCryptoTrader codebase.

 ## Exchange package overview

 The exchange eventhandler is responsible for calling the `engine` package's `ordermanager` to place either a fake, or real order on the exchange via API.